- Daniel Craig, Chris Evans, Anna de Armas

 - November 27th, 2019

-For our capsule review from this year’s Toronto International Film Festival, click here.
+For our capsule review of Knives Out from this year’s Toronto International Film Festival, click here.

 True whodunnits are definitely a dying breed.
 Thanks to writer/director Rian Johnson, this looks to change in a big way thanks to the star-studded Knives Out.
 Ever since making its world premiere at this year’s TIFF, the film has made a big splash thanks to its cast and rightfully so, however, its the imagination behind it that is just as if not more worthy of that praise.
 Early on, it’s easy to see the inspirations behind it from classic Agatha Christie murder mysteries to straight-up Hitchcock.
 The film’s atmosphere grabs audiences and does not let them go, from its cinematography and production design to its plucky score.
 Things may get tense and suspenseful at times but the script balances that as well as hilarious humor along with that atmosphere beautifully.